 However the big gain is that your company might literally give you some free money if you do.
 If you look through your employee handbook, or employee benefits guidance, you may find that the company will match any additional contributions up to a point.
 For instance, it may illustrate that “where you make pension contributions up to 6%, the company will also match this 6% contribution”.

 This really is worth checking.
 You have to make a small sacrifice now in terms of converting some of your take home pay into that additional pension contribution, but when every pound is matched by your company, it really is well worth it.
 This can make literally thousands of points worth of difference to you, and tens/possibly even hundreds of thousands if you do this early to get it invested in the long run).

-How to review a pension in depth
+How to review a pension

 Now there’s a few additional things you might want to consider to really get your pensions savings going – these require a little more work but can really add up.

 In the above we’re looking at how you can maximise your contributions by getting the employer and the taxman to maximise the benefit you’re getting from your pension.
 With these tips we’re targeting the other end in terms of reducing the ongoing charges applied to pension that can take away some of your gains.

 1. Review your Pension fees